YSaadaoui/YSaadaoui/README.md

 **<div align="center">🔷Software Engineer🔷</div>**

-Welcome to my GitHub profile, I am a Software Enginneer who enjoys sharing my work and contributing to open source projects.
-I am passionnate about everything related to Java, spring boot, distributed systems, angular end Devops.
-On this page, you can find a collection of my repos and projects
+Welcome to my GitHub profile.
+I am a Software Engineer who enjoys sharing my work and contributing to open-source projects.
+I am passionate about everything related to Java, Spring Boot, distributed systems, Angular, and DevOps.
+On this page, you can find a collection of my repos and projects.

 <ul>
     <li>📧 You can contact me at <a href="mailto:saadaoui9youssef@gmail.com">saadaoui9youssef@gmail.com</a></li>